StarlangSoftware/Corpus-Py/README.md

 	git clone <your-fork-git-link>

-A directory called EnglishPosTagger will be created.
+A directory called Corpus will be created.
 Or you can use below link for exploring the code:

 	git clone https://github.com/olcaytaner/Corpus-Py.git